-The members of the Academic Approval Council have the mandate to support the Integrated Academic Strategy and its Strategic Intent.
+The members of the Academic Approval Council (AAC) have the mandate to support education quality of the academic programs.

-This committee contributes to “Best Experience, Best Education” by:
+This committee contributes to the Education Strategy by:

 - Reviewing and maintaining evidence of continuous curriculum quality improvement